One-com/running_sushi/README.md

 In addition the following are also available:

-* master_path - The top-level path for Chef Delivery's work.
+* master_path - The top-level path for Running Sushi's work.
 Most other paths are relative to this.
 Default: `/var/chef/chef_delivery_work`
 * repo_url - The URL to clone/checkout (git shallow clone) if it doesn't exist.
 Default: `nil`
 * reponame - The relative directory to check the repo out to, inside of